djpapzin/agent-all-dry/README.md

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Author